22santka/fguipg/README.md

 The purpose of this program is to add a quick, user friendly way to compress and lower the size of video files.

 ## Usage
-> [!IMPORTANT]
+> [!WARNING]
+> On first startup, please launch the "requirementsdownload.py" file to download any of the nessecary packages required.

-> To use the program, please run it directly from the "main.py" file.
-Nothing else is required! <br />
+After the requirements have been downloaded, the program may be run directly from the "main.py" file.
+There is no need to run the requirements check file a second time to use the program.

 ## Additional info
 To update the version of FFmpeg that is used, download it from the source linked in the credits and replace the FFmpeg.exe file included in the program. <br />